docker/cli/docs/reference/dockerd.md

 To use the proxy when building images and running containers, see [Configure Docker to use a proxy server](https://docs.docker.com/engine/cli/proxy/)

+### Default container stop timeout

+The `--default-stop-timeout` flag sets the number of seconds to wait for a container to stop when the container doesn't have a `--stop-timeout` configured.
+The default is `10` seconds on Linux and `30` seconds on Windows.
+A value of `0` doesn't wait before forcefully terminating the container.
+Negative values are invalid.

+You can also configure the timeout with the `default-stop-timeout` option in the [daemon configuration file](#daemon-configuration-file).
+You can reload this option without restarting the daemon.

 ### Default `ulimit` settings

 The `--default-ulimit` flag lets you set the default `ulimit` options to use for